This is the Canadian income tax guide for TikTok creators earning income.

 Is being a TikTok creator (“TikToker”) considered a business?

 Yes.
 As a creator on TikTok, you are deemed to be carrying on a business in the eyes of the Canada Revenue Agency (CRA).
 Therefore, you must report all earnings associated with your TikTok business as gross business income.
 You are then entitled to various deductions to bring down your overall net income for business purposes.

 Types of Business Entities

 A sole proprietorship is an unincorporated business that is owned by one individual.
 It is the simplest kind of business structure.Canada Revenue Agency

 If you are a sole proprietor, you pay personal income tax on the net income generated by your business.

 You may choose to register a business name or operate under your own name or both.

 A common question that we get asked is “Are TikTok creators sole proprietors?”.
 In most circumstances, the answer is yes, TikTokers are sole proprietors.
 By default, people who make money from TikTok will be considered a sole proprietor and will be required to report their TikTok income as business income.

 A sole proprietorship is the most common form of business entity for independent TikTok creators.
 As a sole proprietor, your TikTok income is reported on your personal income tax return (T1) under form T2125 “Statement of Business or Professional Activities”.
-You may simply use your name as the business name.
-The NAICS (North American Industry Classification System) code 519130 “Internet Publishing and Broadcasting and Web Search Portals” should serve as an appropriate code for a TikTok creator.

 Completing Form T2125